typpo/blog/source/_posts/2013-11-26-asterank-discover-reviews-100000th-image.markdown

 Last week, we [announced](http://www.nbcnews.com/science/nasa-planetary-resources-partner-asteroid-hunting-contests-2D11638181) an agreement with NASA and Zooniverse to crowdsource reviewal of high-quality images from the Catalina Sky Survey.

-"Asteroid Zoo" will be a much smarter and more engaging app that uses the proven methodology of Zooniverse (they did [Galaxy Zoo](http://www.galaxyzoo.org/), [Ice Hunters](https://www.zooniverse.org/project/icehunters), and other successful projects).
+"Asteroid Zoo" will be a much smarter and more engaging app that uses the proven methodology of Zooniverse (they did [Galaxy Zoo](http://www.galaxyzoo.org/), [Ice Hunters](https://www.zooniverse.org/project/icehunters), and other successful crowdsourcing projects).
 Asterank Discover was great validation for this approach, and sets us up nicely with some preliminary data to test.

-{% imgcap center http://i.imgur.com/yre5eNJm.jpg  An average sky survey image. %}
+{% imgcap center http://i.imgur.com/yre5eNJm.jpg  A normal sky survey image. %}

 I'm very excited to see where this will lead.
 This approach will discover new asteroids and improve our model of the solar system.
 It also opens opportunities for interesting algorithmic challenges, and the chance for a normal person to discover an asteroid.